monireach-research/asip-conference-2025/current_state/next_steps.md

 **Tasks**:

 - [ ] Register for conference
+- [ ] Practice presentation with timing (target: 20 minutes)
+- [ ] Print speaker notes and Q&A guide
 - [ ] Deliver presentation
 - [ ] Network with AI ethics/policy researchers
 - [ ] Collect feedback for future research